If you have a long string of debts that feel overwhelming to manage, you might be asking yourself, “Should I consolidate my debt?”

 Treat the Problem, Not the Symptom

-If you choose to consolidate loans, you have probably made a wise choice by the numbers.
-If you use a zero-percent-for-six-months credit card to which you can now transfer all nine balances then you have probably made a wise choice by the numbers.
+If you choose some form of debt consolidation loan, you have probably made a wise choice by the numbers.
+If you open a zero-percent-for-six-months balance transfer credit card for all nine cards then you have probably made a wise choice by the numbers.
 But you haven’t changed your behavior.
 You’re treating the symptom: not the problem.

 Hear the story of Lindsey’s nightmare with a 0% credit card.